RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring/configuring-aws-route53-dns-redis-enterprise.md

 ![01-ServicesRoute53-en](/images/rs/01-ServicesRoute53-en.png)

-Make sure you have registered a domain, and that you defined *Route53* as the primary/master name server for the whole domain or for one of its sub-domains.
+Make sure you have registered a domain, and that you have defined *Route53* as the primary/master name server for the whole domain or for one of its sub-domains.
 You should have at least one zone in *Route53*.
 Click on the *Hosted zones* link to open it: